MonoidMusician/blog/sources/comprehensive_errors.md

 However, you may simply think of this AST as being either an abstract model of the constraints arising during typechecking, or as literally formed via some steps of processing that resemble typechecking.
 Or simply as the toy example it is.

 Let's begin by asking what a good state should look like?
 Well, if all the constraints `variable = value` are consistent, then we'll assign each variable to a single value.
-Something like `Map Name Value`.
+Something like `Map Name Value`{.purescript}.

 What's a bad state?
 Well, we've had at least two inconsistent assignments to the same variable.
 Is that all?
 No, potentially many variables could have conflicts!
-So, following our principle of keeping _all_ information around, the error state is really a non-empty map of inconsistencies: `NonEmptyMap Name (TwoOrMore Value)`.
+So, following our principle of keeping _all_ information around, the error state is really a non-empty map of inconsistencies: `NonEmptyMap Name (TwoOrMore Value)`{.purescript}.

 Now's where the magic happens.
 What's the least common denominator?
 Can we find a happy monoid that snugly encompasses both?
 Certainly it's going to be some sort of map with names as keys – that much is clear.
 It can definitely be empty – the trivial state, which is a good state, is empty!
 For each key, if it's consistent it will have one value, if it's inconsistent it will have two or more values … so it's really one or more values.
-As a type, then, it is `Map Name (OneOrMore Value)`.
+As a type, then, it is `Map Name (OneOrMore Value)`{.purescript}.

 Watch this: the combining of two states now is just the obvious monoid operation on this type!!!!
 And then we sift out the consistent and inconsistent states based on whether they have a single value or multiple values.